turtlebot/turtlebot4-user-manual/tutorials/first_node_cpp.md

 # Creating your first node (C++)

-This tutorial will go through the steps of creating a ROS2 package and writing a ROS2 node in C++.
+This tutorial will go through the steps of creating a ROS 2 package and writing a ROS 2 node in C++.
 For a Python example, click [here](./first_node_python.html#creating-your-first-node-python).
-These steps are similar to the [ROS2 Tutorial](https://docs.ros.org/en/galactic/Tutorials/Writing-A-Simple-Cpp-Publisher-And-Subscriber.html), but focus on interacting with the TurtleBot 4.
+These steps are similar to the [ROS 2 Tutorial](https://docs.ros.org/en/galactic/Tutorials/Writing-A-Simple-Cpp-Publisher-And-Subscriber.html), but focus on interacting with the TurtleBot 4.
 For source code, click [here](https://github.com/turtlebot/turtlebot4_tutorials/tree/galactic/turtlebot4_cpp_tutorials).

 ```note
 You can follow this tutorial on either the Raspberry Pi of your TurtleBot 4, or your PC.